Subscribe to stay on top of our latest content!

 It’s reported that British workers spend 251 hours travelling to and from work every year.
 This is the equivalent of spending just over 10 days in a car or on public transport making journeys to the office and back again.
 What’s more, the average daily commute is 65 minutes, so just think of how much time you’ll save by not having to go to the office.
 Not only will you gain more time in the morning, but you’ll have more time after work too, meaning you can continue to be productive even after your log off for the day.
 You might dedicate this time to your other responsibilities, whether that’s helping your kids out with their homeschooling or going to the supermarket to stock up on essentials for an elderly relative.
 Or you might be able to use the time for self-care activities like going for a run or getting lost in a good book.

 Create a new schedule

-Without the routine of going into the office every day to work, it can be easy to slip out of your usual habits and you could find that working alone at home makes you feel less productive.
+Without the routine of going into the office every day to work, it can be easy to slip out of your usual habits and you could find that working alone at home makes you have a less productive workforce.
 The change of pace can have a significant impact on your motivation, and you may find that you struggle to manage your time effectively.
 If you’re craving some sort of routine, it might be a good idea to create a new schedule for yourself that you can stick to.